-- a.
-The RA completes and signs the CDRL for requirements associated with the development, generation, preparation, modification, maintenance, storage, retrieval, and/or delivery of data in a system or program IAW DoD Manual 5010.12, "Procedures for the Acquisition and Management of Technical Data."
-Each deliverable should be listed on a separate DD Form 1423, "Contract Data Requirements List."
-See Resource Page for DD Form 1423 Fillable Template. - b.
-CDRLs will be directly connected to each specific PWS deliverable (see DFARS PGI 215.470). - c.
+a.
+The RA completes and signs the CDRL for requirements associated with the development, generation, preparation, modification, maintenance, storage, retrieval, and/or delivery of data in a system or program IAW DoD Manual 5010.12.
+Each deliverable should be listed on a separate DD Form 1423, "Contract Data Requirements List," and be signed by the RA prior to solicitation.
+See Resource Page for DD Form 1423 Fillable Template.

+b.
+CDRLs will be directly connected to each specific PWS deliverable (see DFARS PGI 215.470).

+c.
 A DID may accompany a CDRL if there is a need to further define the specific data required in the CDRL or to provide a format to be utilized in data submission.
-Standard DIDs can be used and are available from the Defense Logistics Agency ASSIST database (see Resource Page). - d.
-The COR manages the CDRLs and ensures receipt of contract deliverables. - e.
+Standard DIDs can be used and are available from the Defense Logistics Agency ASSIST database (see Resource Page).

+d.
+The COR manages the CDRLs and ensures receipt of contract deliverables.

+e.
 PR packages that require a CDRL, but are submitted without one, will be returned by the PC without action until CDRLs are created and signed.